YaccConstructor/YaccConstructor/README.md

 YaccConstructor
 ===============

-Main repository of YaccConstructor project.
 Platform for parser generators and other grammarware research and development.
+GLL, RNGLR, graph parsing algorithms, and many others are included.

 Build status: